addyosmani/backbone-fundamentals/index.md

 },
 ```

-Since the default values was not saved in the books array we need to remove them in order to find an match.
+Since the default values were not saved in the books array we need to remove them in order to find a match.
 We use underscores each function to iterate over the properties of the removed Book model and delete any property that is equal to the default value.
-Since the underscore each function also is capable of iterating over objects in an array we use it again to iterate over the objects in our books array to find the data of the removed Book.
+Since the underscore each function is also capable of iterating over objects in an array we use it again to iterate over the objects in our books array to find the data of the removed Book.
 To get a match we use the isEqual function of underscore that performs a deep comparison of objects.
 Similarly the indexOf can find complex objects, which we use when we remove the book data using splice.

 ###Summary

 In this tutorial we have looked at how to add and remove models from a collection.
 We also looked at how to wire view, model and collection together using event handlers.
 We also saw the useful underscore functions each, indexOf and isEqual.
-If there is enough interest in these tutorials I’ll continue and create more episodes, there are still plenty to cover in Backbone.

 The code for this part is available [here](https://dl.dropbox.com/u/70775642/workshop-practical/code.zip).